mauricelanghinrichs/memocell/README.rst

 First Example
 ^^^^^^^^^^^^^

+maybe change this to an "illustrative" (check spelling) example and rename "more examples" to "code examples" or "notebook examples"

 [TODO: also add coverage badge at the top of the README; set up travis or remove badge] [current coverage, with some sim tests still missing, is ~ 93%]